Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

 \section{Results}

 In this section we present and discuss the results of experiments run on the datasets identified in \Cref{sec:datasets}.
 In \Cref{subsec:individual-benchmarks}, we establish that simple decision rules, instantiated as shallow decision trees, yield near-state-of-the-art performance when trained and evaluated on these benchmark datasets and that the simple decision rules are suggestive of sampling and labeling procedures.
-In \cref{subsec:cross-dataset-generalization}, we show that the information contained in one dataset is not informative for classification on other datasets.
-A sophisticated classifier trained on one dataset and tested on another typically does not perform much better than random guessing.
-Building on prior work~\cite{echeverria2018lobo}, we next establish that, even when training a classifier on all of the datasets but one and testing on the held out one, performance is not much better than random guessing.
+In \cref{subsec:cross-dataset-generalization}, we show that the information contained in one dataset is not informative for classification on other datasets, in other words classifiers trained on one dataset do not generalize to other datasets.
+Building on prior work~\cite{echeverria2018lobo}, we next establish that training a classifier on all of the datasets but one and testing on the held out one yields performance not much better than random guessing.
 Predictably, both of these results are weaker in the cases where the held out dataset shares some data with the training dataset(s).

 In \cref{subsec:bot-types}, we assess an assumption made among popular bot detection tools in the literature \cite{echeverria2018lobo, sayyadiharikandeh2020detection, dimitriadis2021social}: each dataset of bots represents one of a small number of types of bots, like spam bots or fake followers.
-This assumption suggests that by training a series of classifiers, each that performs well on differentiating one type of bot from human accounts, it is possible to build a general classifier by combining their predictions.
-We find it is indeed possible to build classifiers that perform well on differentiating one type of bot from humans, even using simple decision rules, consistent with prior work using more sophisticated models \cite{sayyadiharikandeh2020detection}.
+This assumption underpins the approach of training a series of specialized classifiers to detect each bot type and then combining their outputs to provide an overall prediction.
+We find it is indeed possible to build simple classifiers that perform well on differentiating one type of bot from humans consistent with prior work using more sophisticated models \cite{sayyadiharikandeh2020detection}.